ugurkocde/IntuneDeviceQuery/README.md

 Create a Issue or Pull Request if you want to add a new query or have a idea for one that could be useful for everyone.

 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

+# Query Examples

+Each query in this repository includes:

+- Use case description
+- Query syntax
+- Expected results
+- Additional context where needed

+Example: